terra-money/docs/docs/dev/spec-treasury.md

 :::

 ::: warning Note:
 As of Columbus-5, all seigniorage is burned.
-The reward weight is now set to `1`.
+The Reward Weight is now set to 100%.
 :::

 ## State